adit26data/AWS-CCP-Revision-Notes/Module-3: AWS Infrastructure and core services.md

    e.
 AWS CloudTrail: tracks user activity and API usage across AWS accounts.

    f.
 AWS Outposts:AWS Outposts is a family of fully managed solutions delivering AWS infrastructure and services to virtually any on-premises or edge location.
 Basically server racks in the data centers are provided here that are fully managed by the AWS and are basically to provide virtual AWS infrastructure at your own building

+   g.
+AWS CloudFormation: you can treat your infrastructure as code.
+This means that you can build an environment by writing lines of code instead of using the AWS Management Console to individually provision resources.
+AWS CloudFormation provisions your resources in a safe, repeatable manner, enabling you to frequently build your infrastructure and applications without having to perform manual actions.
+It determines the right operations to perform when managing your stack and rolls back changes automatically if it detects errors.